openebs-archive/openebs-docs/docs/cassandra.md

 ### Verify Cassandra is up and running

-- Get the Cassandra Pods, StatefulSet, Service and PVC details.
+- Get the Cassandra Pods, StatefulSet, Service, and PVC details.
 It should show that StatefulSet is deployed with 3 Cassandra pods in running state and a headless service is configured.
   ```
   $kubectl get pod,service,sts,pvc -n cassandra